ropensci-archive/Rclean/joss/paper.md

 quickly become obtuse even to the authors.
-The stability, reproducibility and re-use of scientific analyses in R would be improved by refactoring, which is a common practice in software engineering
+The stability, reproducibility and re-use of scientific analyses in R would be improved by refactoring, which is a common practice in software engineering (Martin 2009).
-\[Martin2009CleanCraftsmanship\].
 From this perspective, tools that can lower the time and energy required to refactor analytical scripts and otherwise help to "clean" code, but abstracted enough to be easily accessible, could have a significant impact on scientific reproducibility across all disciplines (Visser et al. 2015).

 To provide support for easier refactoring in R, we have created `Rclean`.
 The `Rclean` package provides tools to automatically reduce a